This Hidden Gem In Malaysia Has Cool Weather And It Isn't Cameron Or Genting Highlands

-There are two ways to enter Bukit Larut: by taking a jeep or hiking
+There are two ways to enter Bukit Larut: by taking a four-wheel drive or hiking

-Option 1: Drive to the foot of the hill where a Jeep will then transport you to the top for a minimum fee of RM10 per person.
+Option 1: Drive to the foot of the hill where a 4x4 vehicle will then transport you to the top for a minimum fee of RM10 per person.

 According to this review, you have to queue up to buy tickets especially during school holidays, as the tickets are sold by "first come first serve" basis and cannot be purchased online.

 The ride will take about 30 minutes and runs hourly from 8am - 3pm (going uphill) and 9am - 4pm (going downhill).